 Some of us are born more flexible than others, but we can all benefit from improving our flexibility through active stretches practiced regularly.
-Stretching offers a great number of benefits such as improving circulation and posture, reducing risk of injury, increasing range of motion, bettering physical performance, and allowing the body to use up less energy when active.
+Stretching offers a great number of benefits such as improving circulation and posture, reducing the risk of injury, increasing range of motion, bettering physical performance, and allowing the body to use up less energy when active.
 Essentially, the more flexible you are, the less stress you're putting on your body—both on muscles and joints but also energy expenditure.

 Practicing a modification of the Prasarita Padottanasana, a wide-legged forward-bend, can help safely ease you into leg flexibility.
 Stand wide-legged two to three feet from a chair or table and lean forward, bending at the hips.
 Flatten your back with arms outstretched by your ears, hands resting on the chair or table.
 "This helps stretch hamstrings without straining your back until you have more flexibility," explains Novak.